-What are the Meze 99 Neo?
+What is the Meze 99 Neo?

-Whats in The box?
+What’s in The box?

-Inside the case, as mentioned you get the 99 Neo and then a small pouch full of the accessories which you attach to the inside of the case with a velcro pad.
+Inside the case, as mentioned, you get the 99 Neo and then a small pouch full of the accessories which you attach to the inside of the case with a velcro pad.

-The accessories are simple enough, there is after all not much you can do with a set of headphones.
+The accessories are simple enough; there is, after all, not much you can do with a set of headphones.
 You get the dual entry 3.5mm cable as well as a jack adapter.

-The cable is very nice with good jack points and excellent Meze branded splitter.
+The cable is very nice with good jack points and an excellent Meze branded splitter.
 It has a well-behaved cord on the bottom and changes at the splitter level to a rubber sleeve.

 Build Quality and Style